SoloQuest 2: Scorpion Hall

 SoloQuest 2: Scorpion Hall is a tabletop role-playing game adventure for RuneQuest.
 Originally published by Chaosium in 1982, it was republished in 2018 in PDF format as part of Chaosium's RuneQuest: Classic Edition Kickstarter.
 The republished edition, titled SoloQuest Collection contained the original adventure, plus SoloQuest and SoloQuest 3: The Snow King's Bride.

-Contents
+Plot summary

-SoloQuest 2: Scorpion Hall is the second solo adventure published for RuneQuest, a single adventure which a player may enter as often as desired, even using the same character.
+SoloQuest 2: Scorpion Hall is an adventure which may be played as often as desired, even using the same player character.

+Publication history

+SoloQuest 2: Scorpion Hall is the second solitaire adventure that was published for the RuneQuest role-playing game.

 Reception

 Oliver Dickinson reviewed SoloQuest 2: Scorpion Hall for White Dwarf #40, giving it an overall rating of 8 out of 10, and stated that "there is nothing that a good GM or alert player could not pick up or decide upon, so far as I can see, and in general this should score highly on playability and enjoyment allows some scope for role-playing (including that of the NPCs, if you are playing solitaire), and offers a reasonable degree of complexity."

 Steve List reviewed Scorpion Hall in The Space Gamer No. 63.
 List commented that "In general, Scorpion Hall is well-constructed and extremely challenging.
 It cannot be fully explored in any one session.
 While not infinite, it contains many sessions' worth of play value, and in the event a player does exhaust its possibilities (and probably a stable of characters in the process), it remains an extremely good guide for running a refereed adventure."

 Trevor Graver reviewed Scorpion Hall for Imagine magazine, and stated that "Scorpion Hall is excellent value for money, and is a worthwhile investment for any RuneQuest player - for your money you get a 96-page solo adventure which provides a lot of scope for roleplaying (yes, even the bad guysl), a map for use with one of your own adventures (once you have finished the book, of course), and several new monsters to populate ·your world.
 If you see a copy, read it - if not, buy it!"